This tutorial will show you how to create a backup CD to store your computer files.

 2. Highlight the selection that says “Open writable CD” folder and click OK.
-You will be taken to the “CD Drive” screen that looks like the following screenshot (Figure 2):
+You will be taken to the “CD Drive” screen.

 Note: You can also arrive at this screen by clicking on start, and clicking on My Computer.
 Then double click on the CD icon

 3. Next, you must choose which files you want to copy or backup.
 If the files you want to copy are located in the My Documents folder, click on My Documents.
-In the large panel to the right, all of the files and folders located in your My Documents folder will be displayed as in the photo below (Figure 3):
+In the large panel to the right, all of the files and folders located in your My Documents folder will be displayed.

 You can backup as many files and folders as you like from your hard drive to CD as long as the total size of your files does not exceed the capacity of the backup CD.
 Backup CDs have a capacity of 700MB.